Iranian Psychoanalyst

 Psychotraumatologist

-Postdoctoral fellowship Certification in Psychoanalysis
+Postdoctoral fellowship Certification in Psychoanalysis from USA

 About image